2103461/CS220-AU-portfolio/README.md

 **16/12/21**: inserted blog posts into folder and made minor amendments to the website's grammar.
 I also gave feedback to student 2103642, in regards to their DI reflection. essay.

-17/12/21: minor fixes to the website's grammar.
+**17/12/21**: minor fixes to the website's grammar.
 Also went over posts on the website link to certify that images were displaying correctly (required slight markdown adjustments).

+**22/12/21**: Finalised the process of converting grouped branches into folders.

 <br>